 Looking for a job, particularly a remote job, can be a frustrating and lonely process.
 Even those of us with a strong network and many online resources at our fingertips, can become discouraged, demotivated and fed up after multiple unsuccessful applications and rejections.
 Common wisdom says that finding a job is just a numbers game.
 Eventually the chips will fall in your favor.

 And yes, these days, unless you are supremely lucky, you’ll probably have to network and search for a while until you land a good remote role.
 But it’s not just a mathematical algorithm.
-There is a bit of art, a whole lot of finesse, and even more of that unquantifiable quality, resilience, that helps you get over setbacks and back on your feet.
+It requires skill, a whole lot of finesse, and resilience to help you get over the inevitable setbacks and back on your feet.

 Do you have what it takes?